runrig-coop/runrig-farmos/farmos-data-model-rederived.md

 By adopting [Rich Hickey's process-oriented, functional programming approach], we can sidestep the whole time problem while holding onto our version history at no extra cost.
-This is because because the _asset entity as a function_ is now just an identifier for a causally ordered time series of value states.
+This is because the _asset entity as a function_ is now just an _identifier_, signifying a causally ordered time series of value-states – that is, the series of _logs with an established relationship to the identifier_, the UUID we just so happen to call "the asset."

 <picture>
   <figure>